Darkshep3/LightShep/README.md

-# LightShep
+# LightShep A Playable Chess Engine on Lichess

 https://lichess.org/@/lightshepBOT

-fun AP CSA project for a chess engine that i'm improving
+started as a fun AP CSA project :) but hoping to make it far far stronger

 6/18/2025